chpapoutsellis/InternalTidesCMS/README.md

 Details of the mathematical formulation and the numerical scheme are given in the paper:

 Ch.
-Papoutsellis, Matthieu Mercier, Nicolas Grisouard, Internal tide generation from non-uniform barotropic body forcing
+Papoutsellis, M. Mercier, N. Grisouard, Internal tide generation from non-uniform barotropic body forcing

 Any comments and questions are welcome!